 What is a wisdom tooth exactly and why do you keep hearing about them?
 The wisdom tooth is the final (or third) molars located in each side of the mouth.
 Everyone has a wisdom tooth located on both the top and bottom portions of your gums, which means there are four wisdom teeth total.
-When you do not properly take care of your dental health, your wisdom teeth are just as likely to be impacted by symptoms of deterioration as any other tooth in your mouth will be.
+While WHEN wisdom teeth appear varies by individual, we all need to take of them properly.
+In fact, if you do not properly take care of your dental health, your wisdom teeth are just as likely to be impacted by symptoms of deterioration as any other tooth in your mouth will be.

 Since this type of tooth is located at the very back of the mouth and is considered one of the chewing molars, food is actually more likely to be pushed into the back where hard to reach crevices lie.
 When there is buildup here, the results may end up being specialized extraction treatment wherein the wisdom teeth will need to be removed by a registered dentist.

 Due to the fact that wisdom teeth are located so far back, it can be difficult to properly clean and floss them consistently over the years.
 It is not uncommon for food to get trapped in the furthest reaches of the mouth.
 From there, cavities will inevitably form from the build up.
 When cavities form what it does is cause deterioration to the tooth’s natural structure.
 This will end up with the impacted individual experiencing differing degrees of pain.

 According to the American Dental Association: